Everyone knows what Instagram is. Come on, it’s 2019.

 - Check in on your Instagram Analytics

 The first thing you need to think about when creating your Instagram marketing strategy is your audience.
 Who are you trying to reach when you use Instagram?
 How old are they?
 What hobbies do they have?
+Do they fall into a specific demographic, like race, gender, or sexual orientation?

 This information is crucial to the development of any marketing strategy.
 Maybe you’re a restaurant that sells authentic lobster rolls.
 You can already assume that the majority of New England will be a great audience to start targeting.